• Skip to primary navigation

 Instructions

-• Put the water and dates in a food processor and blend.
+• Put 5 tablespoon Cold water and 4 Pitted dates into a food processor and blend.

 • Mix the flour and butter with your fingers until it becomes a breadcrumb consistency.

-• Add the yogurt, egg and date syrup to the flour and mix with a fork.
+• Add 2 tablespoon Greek yogurt, 1 Egg and the date syrup to the flour and mix with a fork.

 • Then mix with your hands until a dough is formed.